obophenotype/cell-ontology/docs/editing_guidelines.md

 ## Synonyms
-Extensive addition of synonyms help “findability” of terms when search.
+Extensive addition of synonyms helps “findability” of terms when search.
 Synonyms can and should be added liberally.

 Guidelines on the type of synonyms: